arjunkprahaladan/arjunkprahaladan/README.md

-# Hi there! 👋

-Hey there!
-I'm Arjun, a **game developer** who's as passionate about coding as catching Pokémon.
-I've tackled various aspects of game development, from **gameplay programming** to **tool development**, focusing on streamlining workflows for developers and crafting engaging experiences for players.
+👾 Hey there, I'm Arjun!

+🎮 Game Developer | 🚀 Tech Enthusiast | ⚡ Pokémon Trainer

-I'm a tech enthusiast, tinkering with **Unity, Unreal Engine, Cocos Creator, C++, C#, and TypeScript**.
-I'm constantly seeking ways to optimize development processes and bring innovative ideas to life.
-Whether it's building in-editor tools or refining game mechanics, I thrive on making things run smoothly—think of it as EV training, but for games!
+I'm a passionate game developer who loves crafting engaging experiences and streamlining development workflows.
+Whether it's gameplay programming, in-editor tool development, or optimizing game mechanics, I thrive on making things run smoothly—think of it as EV training, but for games!

+### 🎯 What I Do:
+- Build and refine gameplay mechanics
+- Develop tools to boost productivity
+- Optimize workflows for a smoother dev experience

-When I'm not coding, you'll likely find me immersed in Pokémon games, crafting battle strategies, or venturing into new game worlds.
-I'm always up for a challenge, be it **debugging a complex bug** or **conquering the Elite Four**!
+When I'm not coding, you'll likely find me deep in Pokémon battles, fine-tuning strategies, or exploring new game worlds.
+Debugging a complex issue or taking on the Elite Four—I'm always up for a challenge!

-✨ *Gotta code 'em all!* 🚀
+✨ Gotta code 'em all! 🚀
 ---

 ### 🛠 Tech Stack